 Magill’s Literary Annuals: Resource for students of literature and readers interested in learning more about a particular work or author.
 Can be accessed anywhere online by PWPL patrons with a library card.

 Michigan Legal Help Center: The Michigan Legal Help website was created to help people who have to handle simple civil legal problems without a lawyer.
 There are articles you can read to learn about a specific area of the law and toolkits to help you prepare to represent yourself in court.

 Novelist: Great tool for selecting reading material.
 Learn more about favorite authors and learn about more authors similar to your favorites.

 Sanborn Maps: provides digital access to 1793 large-scale maps of 339 Michigan towns and cities, including Lansing, Detroit, Flint, Grand Rapids, Traverse City and nine maps of the City of Marquette as it grew between 1884 and 1946.
 Can be accessed anywhere online by PWPL patrons with a library card.

-Zinio: Download popular magazines with your PWPL library card.
+RBdigital: Download popular magazines with your PWPL library card (formerly Zinio).

 Overdrive: Check-out and download audio books and e-books from the Great Lakes Digital Library with your PWPL library card.
 (Use the Libby App to access downloaded library materials on your smart phone or tablet.)

 More useful websites: check out the Mel Gateways for resources hand-picked by library professionals from the Library of Michigan.